paramraghavan/sparksql-awsglue/README.md

 # What is Apache Spark
-[Apache Spark](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html) has a Driver and multiple Executors, each of these run in their own JVM.
+[Apache Spark](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html) has a driver and multiple Executors, each of these run in their own JVM.
 Driver is idle waiting for requests for executor tasks, Executor usually run in itʼs own JVM.
 Each executor has slots, these process tasks send by the Driver to the executor.
 Slots run in their own threads.

 ![image](https://user-images.githubusercontent.com/52529498/125184695-e88d3880-e1ed-11eb-9d07-5f7b97c18d94.png)